keijiro/SelfieBarracuda/README.md

 -----------------

-Even though the repository contains the original license (Apache 2.0), the original developer (Google) changed it to [Google Terms of Service] after the initial release.
+Even though the repository contains the original license (Apache 2.0), the developer (Google) changed it to [Google Terms of Service] after the initial release.

 [Google Terms of Service]: https://policies.google.com/terms?hl=en-US

-There are some threads trying to make it clear if we can use the model in commercial/non-commercial projects, but at the moment, there is no clear conclusion.
+There are [some threads] trying to make it clear if we can use the model in commercial/non-commercial projects, but at the moment, there is no clear conclusion.